 I’ve been where you are today.
 In pain and tired of medications and treatments that work, but at the expense of your quality of life.
 That’s why I created this website.
 I want others who are dealing with neuropathy and nerve pain to learn about a treatment that can really help them.
 The site contains reviews and comments from actual customers, as well information about neuropathy, its causes and ways to treat it.

 Nerve Renew is produced by the Neuropathy Treatment Group.
 The company stands behind it product and it proud to be able to produce it right in its hometown of Boise Idaho.

 Over the past few years, the Neuropathy Treatment Group has reviewed numerous clinical studies that demonstrate the effectiveness of the active ingredients in Nerve Renew.
 These studies have looked at the effect Methyl B12, found in the product, have on diabetic neuropathy.
 They’ve looked at the effect R-ALA has had on various types of neuropathy.
 There have also been studies looking at the effect of Benfotiamine, the form of vitamin B1 in the product, on neuropathy.

 Along with reviewing the data, Neuropathy Treatment Group has conducted its surveys.
 It’s asked customers about the results they’ve gotten from the product.
 Eighty percent of the 450 people who responded to the survey reported a total or some improvement in their nerve pain symptoms.

-Neuropathy Treatment Group is happy to stand behind its product.
+Neuropathy Treatment Group is happy to stand behind its product and it is not a scam.
 The company offers a 100% money back guarantee.
 If you feel that Nerve Renew isn’t working for you, you have up to a year from your last purchase to request a refund.
 The company also offers a free trial of the product to people who want to give it a try before purchasing.

 What You’ll Find On This Website